kikidawson/CV/README.md

 ## Kiki Dawson

 I enjoy the creativity involved in problem solving.
 I gain the same type of satisfaction from both mathematical and artistic subjects; for me coding is an amalgamation of the two.
 I want to be continuously developing and evolving my coding skills and emotional intelligence.
-There is always something to learn and research in tech and I’d like being part of that.
+There is always something to learn and research in tech and I like being part of that.

 ## Skills